LW83/Project1-CARE/README.md

   - The Tips page of the site provides a list of tips for the user to implement in different aspects of their day to day life.
 This is arranged by area to faciliate the user focusing on a specific aspect such as Shopping or Garden.
 It provides handy tips ranging from the very small to more substantial that a user can implement based on what suits their individual lifestyle and preferences.
   - Consistent with the structure of the homepage, the tips have been organised into boxes with relevant font awesome icons applied to help differentiate each box for the user.
   - Some fun has been added in to the comments to lighten the content and help to engage the user.
-  - Within the tips page, there is a link to a Panda reference guide for recycling which open in a new tab for the user.
+  - Within the tips page, there is a link to a Panda reference guide for recycling which opens in a new tab for the user.
   - The page also includes a form which enables users to submit their own tip suggestions for inclusion on the page again encouraging engagement and action from the user.

   ![Tip Submission Box](./docs/tip_submission_box.png)